CloudBoost/developers/en/datastorage/relations.md

->Info: For one-to-one relations, you need to set `unique` constraint on a column when you're designing your table.
+>Info: For one-to-one relations, you need to set <span class="tut-snippet">unique</span> constraint on a column when you're designing your table.

 #One to many

 This is exactly the same as One-to-one but with one simple difference.
-You **dont** need to set `unique` property on a column and doing this would allow a CloudObject to be related to any number of Objects.
+You **dont** need to set <span class="tut-snippet">unique</span> property on a column and doing this would allow a CloudObject to be related to any number of Objects.

 The code for one to many would look exactly the same.
 In this instance, One Address can belong to any number of students.